franPenedo16/ZK-SNARKS-TFM/libsnark/README.md

 `docker build -t libsnark-sudoku .` => Builds the Docker container using the specifications defined in the Dockerfile.
 The container includes all necessary dependencies to compile and run libsnark.

 `docker run -v "$(pwd)/proof:/proof" -w /root/libsnark-tutorial/src -it libsnark-sudoku /bin/bash -c "../build/src/game"` => Executes the proof generation process inside the container.
 The command runs the compiled game binary, which generates the zk-SNARK proof and verification key.
 The -v flag mounts the ./proof directory from the host machine into the container, allowing the output files (proof and verification key) to be saved and accessed from outside the container.

+- `docker run -v "$(pwd)/stats:/stats" -w /root/libsnark-tutorial/src -it libsnark-sudoku /bin/bash -c "./memory-pss-usage.sh"`

+- `docker run -v "$(pwd)/stats:/stats" -w /root/libsnark-tutorial/src -it libsnark-sudoku /bin/bash -c "./memory-rss-usage.sh"`

+- `docker run -v "$(pwd)/stats:/stats" -w /root/libsnark-tutorial/src -it libsnark-sudoku /bin/bash -c "./elapsed_secs.sh"`

+  - This commands runs the tests inside the container to measure memory usage in terms of RSS (Resident Set Size), PSS (Proportional Set Size) and elapses excecution time.
+The -v flag mounts the ./stats directory from the host machine into the container, allowing the output json to be saved and accessed from outside the container.